 In 2011, the Foundation was notified of its interest in a charitable lead annuity trust related to a bequest made in 2009.
 The terms of the trust provide for the Foundation to receive 15 annual distributions of \$300,000 per year; however, the terms of the trust provide the third-party trustee with variance power after the first two years of payments to the Foundation.
-As a result, the Foundation's interest in future annual distribution is uncertain, and accordingly, the Foundation has not recognized an asset based on this annual condition.
-The estimated net present value of the conditional promises-to-give of the final prorated distribution of \$152,264 is approximately \$150,000 at December 31, 2023 (using a discount rate of 4.79% based on a 1 year U.S. Treasury note).
+The final distribution was received in 2024 and concluded the bequest.